Zembo speeds up electric mobility in Uganda

 About Zembo: Zembo sells and leases affordable electric motorcycle taxis called “boda boda”, a prominent method of transportation in Uganda and significant contributor the country’s economy.
 The company’s mission is to improve incomes for Uganda’s boda boda riders while cutting air pollution.

-Amit Modi is an infrastructure expert at CPCS, a global infrastructure management consulting firm specializing in transport, power and public-private partnerships.
+CPCS is a global infrastructure management consulting firm specializing in transport, power and public-private partnerships.